Rashaad Penny Player Prop Bets for NFL Week 17 | Seattle vs. Detroit 1/2/2022

 - He has handled 71, or 20.8%, of his team's 342 rushing attempts this season.

-- The Seahawks, who rank 20th in the NFL in points scored, have dropped back to pass 56.3% of the time while running the football 43.7% of the time.
+- The Seahawks, who rank 20th in the NFL in points scored, have attempted a pass 56.3% of the time while running the ball 43.7% of the time.

 - Click over to SISportsbook and find the latest player props and odds for Penny's matchup with the Lions.